 13. Bouncy Egg

-Turn a raw egg into a bouncy egg!
-Simply place the raw egg (uncracked) into a glass.
-Cover it completely with distilled white vinegar and leave for 24 hours.
-After 24 hours, you can gently scrape off the eggshell, and you’re left with a squishy, bouncy egg.
+Turn a raw egg into a bouncy ball.
+Place an uncracked raw egg into a glass.
+Cover it completely with distilled white vinegar.
+Leave it for 24 hours.

 14. Grow an Avocado Tree

-Wash an avocado pit and insert four toothpicks halfway up the side, on all sides.
-Suspend the pit over a jar and fill the container with enough water to submerge the lower third of the seed.
-Make sure the broad side of the pit is facing down.
+Wash an avocado pit.
+Insert four toothpicks halfway up the side.
+Suspend the pit over a jar of water so the bottom third is submerged.
+Keep the broad side down.

-Keep the jar in a warm place out of direct sunlight and change the water every few days.
-After a few weeks, roots and sprouts should start appearing.
+Place the jar in a warm spot.
+Change the water every few days.
+Roots will appear in a few weeks.

 15. Make Slime

-This exciting experiment will provide days of fun!
-Mix together ¼ of water and ¼ cup of white school glue in a bowl.
-Add a few drops of food coloring.
+Mix 1/4 cup of water and 1/4 cup of white school glue in a bowl.
+Add food coloring.

-In a separate bowl, combine ½ tablespoon of Borax and another ½ cup of water.
-Stir to combine.
-Add the solution to the glue mixture, and enjoy playing with the slime!
+In a separate bowl, combine 1/2 tablespoon of Borax and 1/2 cup of water.
+Stir well.

 16. DIY Rock Candy

-Pour half a cup of sugar onto a plate.
-Dampen a wooden skewer in water and roll it around in the sugar.
-Then place the skewer into the glass jar and secure it in place with a clothespin so it stays in the middle of the jar.
+Dampen a wooden skewer and roll it in sugar.
+Place the skewer into the jar.
+Secure it with a clothespin so it hangs in the middle without touching the sides.

 Get Help